yuyenews/Mars/README.md

 <p>First of all, thanks to mybatis, fastjson, cglib, pagehelper, druid, jwt, jyaml, netty, hutool.
 Because of the integration of these open source projects, my framework can be developed smoothly.</p>

-<p>Goge-framework is a java development framework that mimics springboot.
+<p>Mars-java is a java development framework that mimics springboot.
 It supports functions similar to springboot: AOP, IOC, MVC also integrates mybatis as a persistence layer.
 Unlike springboot it is:</p>

 <p>
     &nbsp;&nbsp;